ktraister-cribl/terraform-provider-criblio/docs/data-sources/source.md

 - `assume_role_arn` (String) Amazon Resource Name (ARN) of the role to assume
 - `assume_role_external_id` (String) External ID to use when assuming role
-- `avoid_duplicates` (Boolean) Yes means: when resuming streaming from a stored state, Stream will read the next available record, rather than rereading the last-read record.
-Enabling this can cause data loss after a Worker Node's unexpected shutdown or restart.
+- `avoid_duplicates` (Boolean) When resuming streaming from a stored state, Stream will read the next available record, rather than rereading the last-read record.
+Enabling this setting can cause data loss after a Worker Node's unexpected shutdown or restart.
 - `aws_api_key` (String)
 - `aws_authentication_method` (String) AWS authentication method.
 Choose Auto to use IAM roles.
 - `aws_secret` (String) Select or create a stored secret that references your access key and secret key